-Represents the collection and cash reserve accounts required to be held on behalf of the structured noteholders as collateral pursuant to the securitization transaction documents.
-Cash reserve accounts may be required to be used to repay the structured noteholders pursuant to the transaction documents.
+Represented the collection and cash reserve accounts required to be held on behalf of the structured noteholders as collateral pursuant to the securitization transaction documents.
+Cash reserve accounts were required to be used to repay the structured noteholders pursuant to the transaction documents.